-Several people have remarked that my house seems to be in the vein of Frank Lloyd Wright, which I've taken as a compliment (even though I don't see it).
+A number of people have remarked that my house seems to be in the vein of Frank Lloyd Wright, which I've taken as a compliment (even though I honestly don't see it).
 However, to assume I've consciously tried to emulate him is incorrect; I did not design my house with his—or any other architect's work—in mind.
-My design was influenced primarily by necessity, very much a case of form following function, with the aesthetic goal of integrating the structure into its surroundings.
+My design was influenced primarily by necessity, very much a case of form following function, with the only aesthetic goal being to integrate the structure into its surroundings.
 That it might seem FLW-ish is coincidental.

 Without question, I like FLW's work quite a bit.
 I've visited Fallingwater, as well as two other homes he designed: Duncan House and Kentuck Knob.
 But while I find his designs striking in appearance, I confess I've also felt that he sacrificed a degree of functional practicality for the sake of a vaguely pretentious, self-conscious visual aesthetic.

 For one thing, FLW had absolutely zero understanding of how to design a decent kitchen (obviously the man never cooked).
 He also hated hallways with a passion; he considered them a waste of space, making some as narrow as eighteen inches.
 In my home, the hallway is something of a mini-ravine, a comfortable four feet wide with windows over the steps to fill the space with natural light.

 If anything, I'm somewhat more enamored of architect David K. Burton.
 I'd sent my architect a link to a website featuring the house he built for himself in California as an example of the design aesthetics I liked, both inside and out.
 But while my architect did his best to capture some of Burton's tone in the one aspect of the house I gave him free rein over—the roof—in the end it didn't work.
 Ultimately my architect's blueprints only served to get me the permits I needed, although this is not meant as a slight against him in any way; it's simply how things worked out.